joshalbrecht/pebble_habit_trainer/README.md

 Now you can easily train habits that require near-continuous attention! (ex: having good posture)

 It vibrates periodically.
-If you were doing a good job, press Down and the timer will wait longer next time.
-Otherwise do nothing or press select, and it will happen more quickly until you start remembering.
+If you were doing a good job, press Up and the timer will wait longer next time.
+If you forgot, press Select to keep the same interval, or Down to decrease it.

+Soon you'll start actually remembering!